shaoqiangzhang/SCENA/README.md

 # SCENA
 Consensus Clustering of Single-cell RNA-seq Data by Enhancing Network Affinity

-## download SCENAcpu_0.1.0.tar.gz and install the packages in R
+## download SCENAcpu_0.1.0.tar.gz and install the package in R

 ## An example using SCENA CPU version (data set: Biase)